ancuongnguyen07/ainQ_scheme/README.md

 # Re-implement the AinQ Scheme
+This project is a part of the COMP.SEC.220 Security Protocol course organized by the Tampere University, Tampere, Finland.

 In this work, I try to implement the AinQ scheme, a certificateless group key distribution protocol.
 In addition, I replicate the experiment results which are shown in the academic paper _**Arrows in a Quiver: A Secure Certificateless Group Key Distribution Protocol for Drones**_